Hariprasath-AI/Problem-Solving---3/README.md

 We've to prove with time consumption.
 So, look at the upcoming image...
 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/f7e0e954-2d5f-4e62-81b0-41251ac71e2a)
 NOTE :pencil2: : datetime module is used to compute the running time.
 Here, the format is Hour:Minute:Second.Microsecond. <br/>
-0 difference is time in microsecond which is lesser than millisecond (1 second = 1000 millisecond, 1 millisecond = 1000 microsecond, 1 microsecond = 1000 nanosecond). <br/>
+0 difference, the time in microsecond which is lesser than millisecond (1 second = 1000 millisecond, 1 millisecond = 1000 microsecond, 1 microsecond = 1000 nanosecond). <br/>
 Not even 1 microsecond.
 Just think about the time taken in traditional approach which is around 70 hours.

 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/1f8ec94b-8fff-4eba-bc4d-78fa851a8ce0)
-I just pasted the iput value of stop 2 times which is ~ square of previous stop.
+I just pasted the input value of stop 2 times which is ~ square of previous stop value.
 Just look at the time difference ---> 0 microsecond.
 May be it took few nanoseconds :laughing:.
 Here, the mathematical approach is insane. :sunglasses: